qdm12/My-Computing-course/09. Python, currencies and OOP/readme.md

     - The rates are updated daily at around 4PM (*which suits our problem here*)
     - It is way easier to use than Yahoo Finance oddly...
 - In your browser, try entering this URL: [https://api.fixer.io/latest?base=GBP&symbols=EUR&date=2017-01-05][fixerio_query_link]
-- And TADAAA you an ugly "*JSON*" response where the rate is the last number on the line
+- And TADAA you get an ugly "*JSON*" response where the rate is the last number on the line

 #### Plug *fixer.io* into *Python*
 There is a built-in Python package called urllib which is great for web stuff